CoriBeemish/influential-cs-books/README.md

 # Most influential books for programmers

 These are books considered most influential for programmers from this [StackOverflow thread](http://stackoverflow.com/questions/1711/what-is-the-single-most-influential-book-every-programmer-should-read) in no particular order.
 Forked in December 2018.
 Adding more books from the rest of the StackOverflow thread and updating some of the links.
+Omitted some books for being too specific or too off-topic.

 ## Original thread

-What is the single most influential book every programmer should read?
+"What is the single most influential book every programmer should read?

 If you could go back in time and tell yourself to read a specific book at the beginning of your career as a developer, which book would it be?

-I expect this list to be varied and to cover a wide range of things.
+I expect this list to be varied and to cover a wide range of things."

 ## Influential Books List